On the sizes of generalized cactus graphs: Abstract

 \section{Abstract}

 A cactus is a connected graph in which each edge is contained in at most one cycle.
 We generalize the concept of cactus graphs, i.e., a $k$-cactus is a connected graph in which each edge is contained in at most $k$ cycles where $k\ge 1$.
 It is well known that every cactus with $n$ vertices has at most $\lfloor\frac{3}{2}(n-1) \rfloor$ edges.
 Inspired by it, we attempt to establish analogous upper bounds for general $k$-cactus graphs.
 In this paper, we first characterize $k$-cactus graphs for $2\le k\le 4$ based on the block decompositions.
 Subsequently, we give tight upper bounds on their sizes.
 Moreover, the corresponding extremal graphs are also characterized.
-However, the case of $k\ge 5$ remains open.
+However, for larger $k$, this extremal problem remains open.
 For the case of 2-connectedness, the range of $k$ is expanded to all positive integers in our research.
 We prove that every $2$-connected $k ~(\ge 1)$-cactus graphs with $n$ vertices has at most $n+k-1$ edges, and the bound is tight if $n \ge k + 2$.
-But, for $n < k+1$, determining best bounds remains a mystery except for some small values of $k$.

 0.2cm {\bf Keywords:} $k$-cactus, size, extremal graph

 {\bf MSC:} 05C35, 05C38